sergei-mironov/htvm/README.md

 Features and goals
 ------------------

+HTVM is going to provide:

+ 1. TVM C Runtime, which makes it possible to run ML models from Haskell programs.
+ 2. Experimental EDSL for building TVM programs in Haskell.

-Combined TVM/HTVM-stack features:
+Combined TVM/HTVM-stack features are:

+### FFI

   * Not many dependencies: TVM is much easier to build than other frameworks (hi TensorFlow).
 Models are compiled to binary code, no interpreters required.
-  * High performance: HTVM uses TVM, which is designed to provide optimized code.
+  * High performance: HTVM uses TVM, which is designed for performance.
-  * Simple Runtime FFI
+  * Simplicity

-HTVM is going to provide Haskell bindings for:

- 1. TVM C Runtime, which makes it possible to run ML models from Haskell programs.
- 2. Experimental EDSL for defining and optimizing Machine Learning Programs in Haskell.
+### EDSL

+  * Experimental status
+  * Simplicity again.
+Pure ADT-based design.
+  * Not much type-safety yet.
+Expect errors in runtime.
+Typechecker may be implemented in future.

 Usage
 -----

 TVM, gcc, llvm should be installed.

 TODO: Briefly describe how to install TVM (which is not hard), provide Demo code.

 Design notes